Billing Policy and Procedures

 Student Financial Responsibility and Collection Costs

 By registering for classes at Coastal Carolina University, you accept full financial responsibility for payment of tuition , fees and related expenses.
-If you fail to make timely payment, your account may be referred to a collection agency, and you will be responsible for all collection costs, attorney fees, and court costs incurred by the University in collecting your delinquent account.
+If you fail to make timely payment, your account may be referred to a collection agency, and you will be responsible for all collection fees, attorney fees, and court costs incurred by the University in collecting your delinquent account.
 You are bound by these policies for the duration of your enrollment at CCU and until all final charges are paid in full.